-Of the twenty instances referred to above submitted pursuant to Section 7-804 in 2011, one complaint was withdrawn.
-Of the remaining nineteen, in one instance the proposed civil complaint was declined under § 7-804(b)(3)(iv) because it failed to state a claim.
-In six other cases, this office determined pursuant to §7-804(b)(3)(ii) not to commence a civil enforcement action because they were "based upon an interpretation of law or regulation which, if adopted, would result in significant cost to the city."
-These six proposed civil complaints presented claims for Medicaid funds, and, in the absence of express State approval, the City receives no benefit from successfully litigating such claims, as all Medicaid recoveries go to the State of New York pursuant to Part C of Chapter 58 of the Laws of 2005 (the "Medicaid cap statute") and the subsequent reenactments of that law.
+Of the fifteen instances referred to above submitted pursuant to Section 7-804 in 2012, one complaint was withdrawn.
+In five instances, this office determined in 2012 pursuant to §7-804(b)(3)(ii) not to commence a civil enforcement action because the claims were "based upon an interpretation of law or regulation which, if adopted, would result in significant cost to the city."
+These five proposed civil complaints presented claims for Medicaid funds, and, in the absence of express state approval, the City receives no benefit from successfully litigating such claims, as all Medicaid recoveries go to the State of New York pursuant to Part C of Chapter 58 of the Laws of 2005 (the "Medicaid cap statute") and the subsequent reenactments of that law.
 The proposed Medicaid civil complaints had either already been filed as Federal False Claims Act cases of which the federal government was fully aware, or were under consideration by the Office of the New York Attorney General.